 Dental implants also provide a permanent solution for missing or broken teeth, thereby allowing patients to bite, chew, speak, and move their mouths about as they could with their natural teeth.
 In fact, dental implants are anatomically an extension of your mouth thanks to a process known as osseointegration.
 When implants are osseointegrated, they become like functional natural teeth with the same stability, resilience, and mouthfeel.

-Expertly executed dental implants not only provide an aesthetic replacement for missing or broken teeth, they also return patients to full dental function and help combat the wasting away of facial bone tissues.
+Expertly executed dental implants not only provide an aesthetic replacement for missing or broken teeth, but they also return patients to full dental function and help combat the wasting away of facial bone tissues.

-Facial Disintegration Explained
+How Facial Disintegration Works

 Facial disintegration is a natural process that occurs in most individuals as they age but is particularly pronounced in those with missing teeth.
 As people age, they naturally lose bone depth and density in their bones throughout the body.
 That’s why the elderly are particularly susceptible to osteoporosis and brittle bones.

 When missing teeth are not replaced, the body begins to undergo a process known as bone resorption.
 Without your natural teeth, the body assumes that the underlying structural bones, particularly in the face and jaws, are no longer necessary and will reabsorb the bone tissues into the body.
 This is simultaneously very useful and yet also destructive to a person’s facial beauty.
-If there are no teeth to support, then there is no need for the body to unnecessarily expend energy and resources buttressing the underlying supports.
+If there are no teeth to support, then there is no need for the body to unnecessarily expending energy and resources buttressing the underlying supports.
 However, the result is visible facial disintegration and noticeable aging.

 "Nothing you wear is more important than your smile."